The Guide To Buying & Selling Premade Dropshipping Stores

 - Seoptimer.
 Get an accurate assessment of page speed and structure.

-Finally, you should also take a close look at the Paid Search results.
-These come from Pay-Per-Click (PPC) campaigns like Google Ads or Facebook Ads.
-If there’s any Paid Search traffic, even if it’s a small amount, make sure that the seller transfers all the information, details, and logins for the ad campaigns so that you can continue them and boost traffic even more.
+If there’s any Paid Search traffic, even if it’s a small amount, the buyer must make sure that the seller transfers all the information, details, and logins for the ad campaigns so that they can continue them and boost traffic even more.

 Take a look at the social media accounts